Boba Fett Film Is A Go, Mangold Making Mandalorian Mercenary Movie

 Meanwhile, an Obi-Wan Kenobi anthology movie is also in the works.

 Disney has gone all-in on the Star Wars franchise since buying Lucasfilm in 2012.
-In addition to the main story line movies, the anthology movies, and mountains of related merchandise, the House of the Mouse also plans to release Star Wars content on its streaming service.
+In addition to the main storyline movies, the anthology movies, and mountains of related merchandise, the House of the Mouse also plans to release Star Wars content on its streaming service.
 Meanwhile, Star Wars-themed “lands” and attractions are coming to Disney theme parks, and a Star Wars-themed resort is currently in the works at Florida’s Walt Disney World theme park.